Bronze: Properties, Characteristics and Uses

 The Traits of Bronze and Its Characteristics

 Bronze is made of copper and tin, giving it a metallic brown color.
-Some common properties and characteristics of bronze include:
+Some characteristics and properties of bronze include:

 • Great surface finish